sequenceiq/blog/source/_posts/2014-09-04-yarn-schedulers-demystified-part-2-fair.markdown

 Cleans up the expired containers just like it would be a finished container.

 ## What's next?
 What isn't next for sure is a Part 3 about the FIFOScheduler as it's really straightforward what it does and how it does it.
-Hopefully soon we can announce what we've done with the schedulers on a static cluster.
-It's gonna be exciting.
+As we have already mentioned, last week we released [Periscope](http://sequenceiq.com/periscope/) - the industry’s first SLA policy based autoscaling API for Hadoop YARN - all these features we have blogged about are based on our contribution in Hadoop, YARN and Ambari -so stay tuned and follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq) for updates.